alexxss/simple_doctl/README.md

 ### 2. get the script

 The script is hosted [here](https://gist.github.com/alexxss/9146292a1acee71104a65cbfe81eceec).
-Below are a couple of suggested methods to download it.
+A couple of suggested methods to download it:

 #### Using `git clone`
 After validating your `doctl` installation, download the script using `git clone`: